9001/copyparty/docs/devnotes.md

 a single sha512 would be better, right?

-this is due to `crypto.subtle` [not yet](https://github.com/w3c/webcrypto/issues/73) providing a streaming api (or the option to seed the sha512 hasher with a starting hash)
+this was due to `crypto.subtle` [not yet](https://github.com/w3c/webcrypto/issues/73) providing a streaming api (or the option to seed the sha512 hasher with a starting hash)

 as a result, the hashes are much less useful than they could have been (search the server by sha512, provide the sha512 in the response http headers, ...)